 Who can apply for a child arrangement order?

 If you have parental responsibility of a child then you can make an application to the family court for a child arrangement order.
 A stepparent with parental responsibility may also be able to apply for a child court order and not necessarily just a biological parent.
 A guardian or a grandparent can also apply for a child arrangement order if a parent has dies or a parent is unfit to take care of a child.

 Breach of court order and enforcement of child arrangements order?

 A child arrangement order is an order made by the court and is legally binding.
 Failing to adhere to the terms of the child arrangement order can result in a breach of court order.
 A breach of court order has severe implications and can be classed as a contempt of court.

-In cases involving a child arrangement order breach you as a parent can revert back to the court for enforcement of child arrangements order.
+In cases involving a child arrangement order breach you as a parent can revert back to the court for enforcement of a child arrangements order.

-Before the enforcement of a child court order the court will consider factors of the child arrangement order breach and must be satisfied that making an order is necessary and proportionate.
+Before the enforcement of a child arrangements order the court will consider factors of the child arrangement order breach and must be satisfied that making an order is necessary and proportionate.
 The family law court orders enforcement and will consider the following: